-The Department of Entomology at the University of Arkansas provides teachers and students with limited access to living and preserved insects and other educational resources.
+The University of Arkansas System Division of Agriculture’s Department of Entomology and Plant Pathology provides teachers and students with limited access to living and preserved insects and other educational resources.
 The three most common venues are the annual Insect Festival, school visits by graduate students, and visits to the Arthropod Museum on the Fayetteville campus.

 • The Insect Festival of Arkansas

 We highly recommend the Insect Festival of Arkansas held in the fall of even years.
 It provides exposure to living and preserved insects, spiders, and other arachnids, as well as games, information booths, and films.
 For more information, visit the Insect Festival of Arkansas webpage.

 • School Visits